Assistant Professor, School of Economics, University of Nottingham

 Book publication: Routledge recently published Empirical Development Economics to which I contributed three chapters on panel time series (macro panels) - Chapters 26-28.
 The cover is designed from a photo taken by one of the other contributors, Simon Quinn (Oxford).
 The lead authors are Mans Soderbom (Gothenburg) and my DPhil supervisor Francis Teal (Oxford), the section on impact evaluation was written by Andrew Zeitlin (Georgetown).
 Some more details on the book can be found here (order from Routledge US or UK, Amazon US or UK).
 A dedicated website contains data and do files for replication.

-Media coverage: My paper on the relationship between debt and growth (R&R Journal of International Economics; with Andrea Presbitero, IMF) featured in an article in The Financial Times (7th April, 2014).
+Media coverage: My paper on the relationship between debt and growth (resubmitted to the Journal of International Economics; with Andrea Presbitero, IMF) featured in an article in The Financial Times (7th April, 2014).
 I presented related work at the 2014 conference of the Royal Economic Society, which I talk about with Viv Davies for VoxEU here.

 Peer review: In March 2014 I served on the Commissioning Panel for the UK DFID/ESRC Growth Research Programme, which under this second call funded around £10m's worth of research on Agriculture, Financial Sector Development and Innovation in Low Income Countries.